Answers to some of the more frequently asked questions about the studio.

 Loose clothing (such as sweat pants or long t-shirts) prevents the teacher from seeing if you are executing the movements correctly.
 A hip scarf is recommended to frame hip movement as you develop those fabulous shimmies, but you won’t need one for your first class.
 Please do not wear glass beaded hip scarves as they can break and cut feet.

 You can dance in bare feet, ballet slippers or non-marking rubber-soled jazz shoes (no black-soled, street or hard-soled shoes please).
-Be aware that some non-marking shoes do scuff our floor.
-To keep our floors healthy, we will ask you to remove shoes that damage the dance floor.

 WHAT CLASS MATERIALS SHOULD I BRING?

 A hip scarf is highly recommended to help see the movement as you develop those fabulous shimmies.
 Fun Sahara Dancewear and hip scarves are available for sale at the studios, or you may use a large scarf, shawl, or evening wrap.
 Please do not sit down in glass beaded hip scarves as the beads can easily break and end up cutting our feet.
+Hip scarves are available for purchase in our online souk (store).

 Not required for Beginner students; required for Low Intermediate and above.Recommended professional brands include Saroyan “Arabesque” or Turquoise 2-1/8″ size; or other small, two slot designs.

 Not required for Beginner students; required for Low Intermediate and above.Beautiful china silk veils are available for purchase at the studio.
 You may also make your own with approximately 3 yards of chiffon, silk, or lightweight, flowing fabric.
 Hemmed fabric is recommended.
+Veils are available for purchase in our online souk (store).

 Optional.
 You can dance in bare feet, ballet or rubber-soled jazz shoes (no black-soled, street or hard-soled shoes please).
-To purchase, see Yellow Pages listing under Dancing Supplies.

 WHAT IS SAHARA DANCE?